Wednesday 04/13/22

 - The chief priests and experts in the law plot Jesus’ murder two days before Passover – 1-2

-- Jesus is anointed at bethany – 3-9
+- Jesus is anointed at Bethany – 3-9

 - Judas collaborates with those plotting against Jesus – 10-11